 Indian businesswomen have not only become successful in their careers, but they have also played a significant role in inspiring all the other women in the country to live their dreams and be successful.
 They have set the bar quite high and have motivated others to climb high in their careers, which is good because it helps everyone work hard toward achieving their goals.
 To this end, we have decided to introduce you to some of these enterprising women of the country, who are quite famous for their hard work.
-So, scroll down and get inspired by them!
+So, scroll down and get inspired by some reputed businesswomen in India!

 1. Kiran Mazumdar Shaw: